Jerry Wiltshire

-Jerry Junior Wiltshire (born 4 February 1996) is a British Virgin Islands footballer who plays as a defender for Hayes & Yeading United.
+Jerry Junior Wiltshire (born 4 February 1996) is a footballer who plays as a defender for Hampton & Richmond Borough.
+Born in England, he represents the British Virgin Islands national team.

-Career
+Club career

 Wiltshire attended Whitmore High School and West Herts College before joining Bethel University in Tennessee, where he scored twice in 18 games.
 He played club soccer for Memphis City and Chattanooga before returning to college soccer at the University of West Florida in 2018.
 He also played for Peachtree City MOBA and Des Moines Menace before returning to England to sign for Maidenhead United after a successful trial in September 2020.
 He left the Magpies at the end of the season after one goal in 15 appearances.
 Wiltshire joined Walton Casuals in November 2021.
 In July 2022, Wiltshire joined Hayes & Yeading United.

 International career

 Wiltshire scored on his international debut for the British Virgin Islands in a 2–2 draw with the Turks and Caicos Islands.